 Cocaine’s Impact on the Body and the Mind

-Coke is a drug that shows up in many forms.
+Cocaine, or coke, is a drug that shows up in many forms.
 The stroke can’t be smoked, sniff, or swallowed.
-The moment cocaine enters the human body, this stimulate hits the bloodstream then rushes to brain tissue, changing the chemical make up of the brain.
+The moment cocaine enters the human body, this stimulates hits the bloodstream then rushes to brain tissue, changing the chemical make up of the brain.

 Cocaine interrupts this cycle in two different ways.
-First off cocaine inflates the level of dopamine the brain releases.
-There’s translate into people experiencing substantially larger boost of euphoria when they use cocaine.
-Second, cocaine prevents left over dopamine from getting reused, resulting in prolonged euphoria.
+First off, cocaine inflates the level of dopamine the brain releases.
+This translates into people experiencing a substantially larger boost of euphoria when they use cocaine.
+Secondly, cocaine prevents leftover dopamine from getting reused, resulting in prolonged euphoria.

-Unfortunately, Coke augments the brains chemistry in a way that isn’t natural, yet the brain can make adjustments to accommodate these changes.
-As a result, individuals who consistently use cocaine will eventually develop an immunity to it affects.
-Well they will eventually become numb to the pleasures of the real world.
+Unfortunately, coke augments the brain’s chemistry in a way that isn’t natural.
+Yet, the brain can make adjustments to accommodate these changes.
+As a result, individuals who consistently use cocaine will eventually develop an immunity to its effects.
+They may eventually become numb to the pleasures of the real world.

-Together with, the damaging the brain, cocaine will even disrupt all the body tissues it comes into contact with.
-Cocaine will shrink and constrict blood vessels, and overtime, the tissue that needs the blood that these blood vessels bring will starve and die.
+Together with the damaging the brain, cocaine will even disrupt all the body tissues it comes into contact with.
+Cocaine will shrink and constrict blood vessels.
+Over time, the tissue that needs the blood that these blood vessels bring will starve and die.

-With the understanding that cocaine is a stimulant, those who abuse cocaine generally behave energetic, and revved up.
+With the understanding that cocaine is a stimulant, those who abuse cocaine generally behave energetically and “revved up”.

 They seem to have boundless energy.
-This can sometimes be confused for a person being naturally energetic, but there’s l an underlying element to the energy that will come off a little weird.
-Also, the individual may appear to be frantic, expressing strange thoughts and exhibiting a low level of impulse control.
+This can sometimes be confused for a person being naturally energetic.
+But there’s an underlying element to the energy that will come off a little weird.
+Also, the individual may appear to be frantic.
+He or she may express strange thoughts and exhibiting a low level of impulse control.

 - Disturbed sleep